a4happy20/autoUnderwaterOutfit/README.md

 #### Description:
   Python script for anime game to add auto outfit changing when under or in water.
 It will follow this logic.
 When entering water we store current outfit($swapvar value) and set the underwater outfit($UnderwaterOutfitSelect value).
 When leaving the water we set it back to the stored outfit($swapvar value).
 You can choose a toggle to enable/disable the functionality.
-If you have more than one underwater outfit you can set a key to cycle through outfits.

 #### Update: